Brace position: Successful use

 A 2015 study by the Federal Aviation Administration has concluded that brace positions, particularly the forward-facing seat position, significantly reduce the risk of head and neck injuries in impacts.
-When Scandinavian Airlines Flight 751 crashed in 1991, all passengers aboard survived; a "significant factor" to this outcome was the passengers's universal adoption of the brace position.
-During the "Miracle on the Hudson" emergency water landing of US Airways Flight 1549 in 2009, the pilot warned "Brace for impact" and flight attendants chanted, "Brace!
+When Scandinavian Airlines Flight 751 crashed in 1991, all passengers aboard survived; a "significant factor" to this outcome was the passengers' universal adoption of the brace position.
+During the "Miracle on the Hudson" emergency water landing of US Airways Flight 1549 in 2009, the pilot warned "Brace for impact" and flight attendants chanted "Brace!
 Brace!
 Brace!
 Heads down!
 Stay down!"
 All 155 people on board survived with no life-threatening injuries.
-In a press interview, one of the surviving crew members of the LaMia Flight 2933 crash in 2016 said that he survived because he followed the emergency protocols by putting his carry-on suitcase between his legs and sitting in the brace position.
+In a press interview, one of the surviving crew members of the LaMia Flight 2933 crash in 2016 said that he had survived because he followed the emergency protocols by putting his carry-on suitcase between his legs and sitting in the brace position.

 Conspiracy theories

 Conspiracy theories and urban legends spread through the internet since the 2000s suggest that the brace position is ineffective at stopping injuries or deaths, and that the actual intention behind its adoption is to kill passengers in crashes, either to ensure a painless death, preserve their remains, or to avoid lawsuits against the airline.
 Such claims have been debunked by the MythBusters, by fact-checking website Snopes and by aviation professionals.